The following is the second post in our miniseries covering Primary Change of Station (PCS) moves by guest blogger Janet McIntosh, Army wife.

 If you choose to go solely with military transportation, then the military will move all of your household goods.

-uShip allows you to post your moving needs online and look at bids from their vetted service providers.
-You can learn more about DITY/PPM moves through uShip, who has provided some great information on this option and some of the advantages of choosing to do-it-yourself (you can make money and receive extra time off for starters!).
+uShip allows you to post your moving needs online and look at quotes from vetted service providers.
+You can learn more about DITY/PPM moves through uShip, who has provided some great information on this option and some of the advantages of choosing to do-it-yourself (you can make money and receive extra time off for starters!)

 I still wanted to know if DITY/PPM moves were easier.